 - Take-a-way Tools for continued work after the training ends

-- Police Chiefs and Executive Leaders are given recruitment techniques as well as accountability tools for each employee to use after the training for continued improvement.
+- Commanders and Executive Leaders are given recruitment techniques as well as accountability tools for each employee to use after the training for continued improvement.

 “In Corrections, you don’t have as many tools as the police officer on street.
 You don’t have a taser, or baton, or pepper spray.
 You have a radio, and handcuffs, and the biggest tool is your mouth.
 How to treat people is what RITE training is all about. ~Sgt.
 Elvin Rodriguez, Lake County Corrections

 Agency Accountability Standards